aviculturist/bird-count/README.md

 ## A Starter Project

-BirdCount is intended to be a starting template for building more functional Stacks apps; it's been built as a proof of concept minimally viable app that's production ready and can be deployed in a censorship resistent way over IPFS.
+BirdCount is intended to be a starting template for building more functional Stacks apps; it's been built as a proof of concept minimally viable app that's production ready and can be statically deployed on a censorship resistant network like IPFS.
 To that end, please fork it and build something!

 Here are some things you can try: